 After having read that Georgian food abuses in the use of cheese and meat, we had never expected it to become one of the best cuisines we have tried so far!
-Several versions (vegetarian or not) of Khinkali and of Khachapuri (the two national dishes).
-It will be difficult to want to try other dishes after having well-prepared Khinkali, but you should resist the temptation and try other things.
+It will be difficult to want to try other dishes after having well-prepared Khinkali (vegetarian or not, there are several versions), or the delicious Khachapuri, but you should resist the temptation and try other things.
 Everything is pretty much delicious as the following dishes suggest… Enjoy!

 1. Adjarian Khachapuri